Some posts contain compensated links. Please read this disclaimer for more info.

 Cruises to Athens

-The main cruise port in Greece is Athens, located in Piraeus, on the southern edge of the city.
+The main cruise port in Greece is Athens, located in Piraeus, on the city’s southern edge.
 From here, you can cruise to destinations across the Mediterranean and the Aegean Sea and visit many of the Greek Islands.

 From Piraeus cruise port, most tourists head into Athens, which is just 10 KM away and a comfortable bus or metro railway journey.
 One of Athens’s major attractions is the Acropolis, a series of temples that date back to around 400BC.
 The largest of these temples is the Parthenon, which is symbolic of the Classical Age of Greece.